mamercad/ansible-k3d/README.md

 Accept: */*
 ```

-Local routing change (you'll have to manually remove this, when you're done):
+You'll have to manually remove this route when you're done (`sudo route delete -net 172.23/24`):

 ```
 ❯ netstat -rn | grep 172